-Each day you wake up and get ready to go to the job that you generally like and get paid.
-You know that a little surprise or two that will propel you through the day.
+Each day you wake up and get ready to go to the job that you generally like and get paid for.
+You know that a little surprise or two will propel you through the day.
 The people you work with are friendly.
-The customers you serve are, for the most part, content but do not see a need to connect on any level.
-Does this describe your current job and where you currently place your energy?
-If so you could be doing more for yourself, your community and making a good living at the same time.
-Imagine going to sleep at night, knowing that you are doing your part to help seniors.
+The customers are nice.
+But is this enough?
+Are you doing something that means something?
+Are you fulfilling your purpose on earth?

 Have you ever wondered when you see a senior with a caregiver in public how they got this job or how much they get paid?
-Well, you would not be the first person to think this, yet you are the one reading this and will get the answers.
-The truth is that this job does not have a high level of difficulty, yet it does need a person with a genuine desire to help seniors.
-A caregiver must possess a certain amount job-related skills to operate a successful senior care business.
-You can click this link and have a look to see what caregiver traits are necessary on a more detailed level.
-Above all, you must have patience, like to learn new things, take the initiatives, and communicate well.
+Well, you would not be the first person to wonder this, yet you are the one reading this and will get the answers.

 When you work in memory care, your pay tends to be higher due to a higher level of skill and experience required.
-Nothing is stopping you apprenticing with a caregiver who works in memory care.
+What is stopping you from apprenticing with a caregiver who works in memory care.
 Use your free time if you can not afford the time or money to attend training.
-You may want to look at training down the road at night, but you can still start right away as a non-medical caregiver.
+You may want to look at training down the road at night, but you can still start right away to become a private caregiver for seniors.

 Working as a private caregiver will pose more responsibility for you, v.s, working for a home care agency.
 Your caregiver rate is higher when paid privately.
-Pay starts above min.
-Wage and can go as high as $40-/hour depending on your location, and experience.
+Pay starts above min.wage approximately $15/hr and can go as high as $40-/hour depending on your location, and experience.
 For more information on how to start a senior care business, you can download our digital guide.